 And while the report does note that synthetic graphite and organic composites could be used as substitutes for natural graphite, it cites “[i]ncreased costs” and the lengthy production process for synthetic graphite as issues with both of those plans.

 It’s clear that while graphite mining in the US is currently not happening, the country recognizes that it’s something that needs to occur.
-Stay tuned for an overview of Graphite One Resources (TSXV:GPH) and Alabama Graphite (TSXV:ALP), two companies that are currently exploring for graphite in the US.
+In that vein, there are a number graphite companies targeting graphite mining in the US.

 Securities Disclosure: I, Charlotte McLeod, hold no direct investment interest in any company mentioned in this article.